Letitia Dean

-Letitia Jane Dean (born 14 November 1967) is an English actress.
-She is best known for her portrayal of Sharon Watts in the BBC soap opera EastEnders.
+Letitia Jane Dean (born 14 November 1967) is an English actress best known as Sharon Watts in EastEnders.
 An original cast member from 1985 to 1995, she reprised the role from 2001 to 2006 and again from 2012.
-For the role, she was awarded the British Soap Award for Outstanding Achievement in 2022.
+For her portrayal of Sharon, she was awarded the British Soap Award for Outstanding Achievement in 2022.

 Her other television roles include Grange Hill (1983–1984), Brookside (1984), The Hello Girls (1996–1998) and Lucy Sullivan Is Getting Married (1999–2000).
-In 2007, she participated in the fifth series of the BBC dance competition Strictly Come Dancing, finishing fourth.
+In 2007, she participated in the fifth series of Strictly Come Dancing, finishing fourth.
 On stage, she starred in the West End production of High School Musical in 2008, and in the UK touring production of Calendar Girls in 2010.

 Early life

-Dean was born in Potters Bar, Hertfordshire, to parents Leslie (a tailor) and Ellie Dean, in a cottage rented on the estate of English romantic novelist Barbara Cartland, known as Camfield Place.
+Letitia Jane Dean was born on 14 November 1967 in Potters Bar, Hertfordshire, to parents Leslie (a tailor) and Ellie Dean, in a cottage rented on the estate of English romantic novelist Barbara Cartland, known as Camfield Place.
 Dean has two older brothers.

 Dean's family moved to the north Buckinghamshire village of Stoke Goldington near Newport Pagnell when she was three years old.
 She acquired a penchant for performing at an early age; both she and her older brother Stephen attended a local dance school, the Sylvia Mitchell School of Dance and they also performed a dance act together on stage.
 This later prompted Dean's successful application to attend the Italia Conti Academy of Theatre Arts at ten years old and later the Sylvia Young Theatre School in Marylebone, London.